Razany98/SLAM-map-building-with-TurtleBot/README.md

 #### Launch Simulation World:

-There are 3 simulation environments for TurtleBot3.
+There are 3 simulation environments and different models for TurtleBot3.
 Select one to launch gazebo and write its commands in a new terminal.
 - Empty Wrold:
 $ export TURTLEBOT3_MODEL=burger
 $ roslaunch turtlebot3_gazebo turtlebot3_empty_world.launch